Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - Non-Resident Investigator = $50,000

 Although there are a range of bond amounts, SuretyBonds.com issues all three instantly without a credit check.
+Multi-year discounts are available.
 Simply click Buy Now to visit our secure bond checkout where you can buy your bond online, directly through our site.
 In just a few minutes you can be on your way to being bonded as a resident or non-resident investigator or investigative assistant in Maine.

 Why do I need this bond?